smallcase/cdk-vpc-module/README.md

           routes: [
           ],
           tags: {
-            // you are this vpc to deploy your eks cluster, you have to tag your subnets [read more](https://aws.amazon.com/premiumsupport/knowledge-center/eks-vpc-subnet-discovery/)
+            // if you use this vpc for your eks cluster, you have to tag your subnets [read more](https://aws.amazon.com/premiumsupport/knowledge-center/eks-vpc-subnet-discovery/)
             'kubernetes.io/role/elb': '1',
             'kubernetes.io/cluster/TEST-CLUSTER': 'owned',
           },